daler/dotfiles/docs/vim.rst

 .. note::

-  **Mappings that use a plugin** are configured in the :file:`lua/plugins.lua` file and are described below under the respective plugin's section.
+  **Mappings that use a plugin** are configured in the plugin's respective file in :file:`lua/plugins/` and are described below under the respective plugin's section.

 If you're defining your own keymappings, add a ``desc`` argument so that which-key will provide a description for it.